Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 If you find yourself constantly fielding complaints from a co-worker, it may be time to set some boundaries.

-Let the co-worker know that you’re happy to help when you can but that you need to focus on your work.
-If the complaints become too frequent or disruptive, politely explain that you need to end the conversation.
+Let the co-worker know you’re happy to help when you can but need to focus on your work.
+If the complaints become too frequent or disruptive, politely explain that you must end the conversation.

 If the behavior continues, talk to your supervisor about how best to handle the situation.
 Ultimately, it’s important to remember that you can only control your behavior – not that of others.